projectcalico/calico/master/security/service-accounts.md

 ### Value

-Using Calico network policy, you can leverage Kubernetes service accounts with RBAC for flexible control over how policies are applied in a cluster.
-For example, the network security can have RBAC permissions to:

-- Control which service accounts the developer team can use within a namespace
-- Write high-priority network policies for those service accounts (that the developer team cannot override)

-The network security team can maintain full control of security, while selectively allowing developer operations where it makes sense.
+Kubernetes RBAC allows you to control which users are allowed to create and use service accounts.
+Combined with Calico network policy, you can control the security boundary between users who can provision service accounts, and those who use them.

+For example, using Kubernetes RBAC, you can restrict permissions to provision service accounts to only the network security team, who can then write high-priority network policies that reference those service accounts.

-Using **Istio-enabled apps** with Calico network policy, the cryptographic identity associated with the service account is checked (along with the network identity) to achieve two-factor authentication.
+Additionally, when using Istio-enabled apps with Calico network policy, the cryptographic identity associated with the service account is checked (along with the network identity) to achieve two-factor authentication.

 ### Features

 This how-to guide uses the following Calico features:

 **NetworkPolicy** or **GlobalNetworkPolicy** with a service account rule and match criteria.

 ### Concepts